 - Stiffness, decreased range of motion

 - Prolonged vasoconstriction

 - Topical analgesics can be used by the client at home or by the therapist when providing targeted treatment.

 When to use topical analgesics in massage therapy

 - Reduce pain prior to manipulation of tissue

 - If client has soreness or pain during the treatment session

 - Give client pain relief hours after massage session

 Cryotherapy is a knockout in the massage therapy field, but there’s another side to consider.
-Next month, we’ll cover the proper protocol to using warming topicals in massage therapy.
-Subscribe to our blog and/or follow us on social media so you don’t miss the article!
+Next month, we’ll cover the proper protocol when using warming topicals in massage therapy.
+Subscribe to our blog and follow us on social media so you don’t miss the article!